WGLab/doc-ANNOVAR/user-guide/download.md

 * LoFtool score: gene loss-of-function score percentiles.
 The smaller the percentile, the most intolerant is the gene to functional variation.
 The file can be downloaded [here](http://www.openbioinformatics.org/annovar/download/LoFtool_scores.txt.gz).
 Manuscript in preparation (please contact Dr. Joao Fadista - joao.fadista@med.lu.se).
 The authors would like to thank the Exome Aggregation Consortium and the groups that provided exome variant data for comparison.
 A full list of contributing groups can be found at http://exac.broadinstitute.org/about.
 * RVIS-ESV score: RVIS score measures genetic intolerance of genes to functional mutations, as described in [Petrovski et al](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1003709).
 Original RVIS was constructed based on patterns of standing variation in 6503 samples.
 The authors have recently constructed scores based on the ~61,000 samples from ExAC.
 There is high correlation, but more resolution for many genes.
 The ExAC cohort implementation is what we consider RVIS (v2).
 It can be downloaded [here](http://www.openbioinformatics.org/annovar/download/RVIS_ExAC_4KW.txt.gz).

+## Third-party datasets

+Several third-party researchers have provided additional annotation datasets that can be used by ANNOVAR directly.
+However, users need to agree to specific license terms set forth by the third parties:

+* SPIDEX: SPIDEX 1.0 - Deep Genomics : (Xiong et al, Science 2015) Machine-learning prediction on how genetic variants affect RNA splicing.
+This dataset can be downloaded [here](http://www.openbioinformatics.org/annovar/spidex_download_form.php).

 ---